ThomasThelen/QODES/README.md

 # QODES
 Quick Ordinary Differential Equation Solver (QODES) is an ODE solving library with a focus on usability and ease.

+Like many other STEM folks, I played around with creating various ODE/PDE solving algorithms.
+By the time I was done, I figured that I might as well throw them into an easy-to-use format in case anyone down the line wanted to see how to impliment these various algorithms.
+There are of course much more complete and robust libraries out there (like ODIENT) that should be used for any sort of real work.

 ## Structure